-3.2.2.5 Cold Climate Packaged Terminal Heat Pumps (ccPTHP)
+3.2.3.5 Cold Climate Packaged Terminal Heat Pumps (ccPTHP)

-A packaged terminal heat pump (PTHP) is a wall sleeve and a separate un-encased combination of heating and cooling assemblies specified by the builder, intended for a single zone and intended for mounting through the wall.
+A cold climate packaged terminal heat pump (ccPTHP) is a wall sleeve and a separate un-encased combination of heating and cooling assemblies specified by the builder, intended for a single zone and intended for mounting through the wall.
 It includes a prime source of refrigeration, separable outdoor louvers, forced ventilation, and heating availability by builder's choice of hot water, steam, or electricity.
 A PTHP utilizes reverse cycle refrigeration as its primary heat source and is equipped with supplementary heating via hot water, steam, or electric resistance heat.

-Eligibility: Category 4 Custom Space Heating Heat Pump Applications
+ccPTHP may be eligible for Category 4 Custom Space Heating Heat Pump Applications.

-All packaged terminal heat pumps fall under Category 4 Custom Space Heating Applications and are tested under AHRI standard 310/380.
-To be eligible for the program, each unit in system must be on the NEEP Product List, i.e., be a ccPTHP (see also, NEEP Cold Climate PTHP Specification).
+Packaged terminal heat pumps are tested under AHRI standard 310/380.
+To be eligible for the program, each unit in the system must be on the NEEP Product List, i.e., be a ccPTHP (see also, NEEP Cold Climate PTHP Specification).35